 The white grape variety comes from the Trentino ( Italy ).
 The name probably derives from the Valle Lagarina in Trentino.
 Synonyms are Chegarèl and Sghittarella.
-It may be the first time in 1318 and then until the 18th century repeatedly mentioned "white Lagreiner" to a wine from this variety (or Traminer ).
-According to DNA analysis became the presumption of a Parent-offspring relationship with the red variety Lagrein disproved.
-The early-ripening, high-yielding vine is resistant to wintry frost and generally against fungal diseases, She produces white wines with lemon flavor.
+Possibly the "White Lagreiner" mentioned again and again in 1318 and then repeatedly until the 18th century is a wine of this type (or Traminer ).
+According to DNA analysis became a guess Parent-offspring relationship with the red variety Lagrein disproved.
+The early ripening, productive vine is resistant to wintry ones frost and generally against fungal diseases, It produces white wines with a lemon aroma.
 The variety is grown almost exclusively in Trentino.
 The acreage in 2010 was 23 hectares (Kym Anderson ).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012